 It goes without saying that one of the most common uses of CBD is to help alleviate anxiety, stress, and paranoia.
 There have been many publications suggesting the effectiveness of CBD for these symptoms.
 Increased paranoia and panic attacks are not commonly listed side effects for cannabidiol.
 As such, you should not expect CBD oil to make you feel worse in this regard.

 Summary: Will CBD Oil Make You Feel Worse Than You Already Do?

 It is irresponsible to make the claim that CBD is free from adverse side effects.
 Research is ongoing, and we do know that different people have different experiences when consuming products like CBD oil.

 As for whether or not CBD oil will make you feel worse, this is unlikely.
-CBD has an excellent safety profile, and it is largely considered safe to use, even at high doses.
+CBD has an excellent safety profile, and it is mostly safe to use, even at high doses.

 CBD has an excellent safety profile, and is largely considered safe to use.

-That said, based on reliable data it appears that fatigue and drowsiness are some of the most common negative side effects associated with CBD use.
-Also, CBD is known to impact enzyme activity related to the metabolism of certain drugs, so be sure to speak with a doctor prior to taking CBD oil along with other medications.
+That said, based on reliable data fatigue and drowsiness are some of the most common negative side effects associated with CBD use.
+Also, CBD impacts enzyme activity related to the metabolism of certain drugs, so be sure to speak with a doctor prior to taking CBD oil along with other medications.

 If you have any additional questions or concerns, be sure to comment below or get in touch with our team of professionals through Facebook.